wessmith/WSAssetPickerController/README.md

 - (void)assetPickerController:(WSAssetPickerController *)sender didFinishPickingMediaWithAssets:(NSArray *)assets
 {
-    // Hang on to the picker to avoid ALAssetsLibrary from being released (see note below). self.picker = sender;

     // Dismiss the WSAssetPickerController.
-    __block id weakSelf = self;
     [self dismissViewControllerAnimated:YES completion:^{

         // Do something with the assets here.

-        // Release the picker.
-        [weakSelf setPicker:nil];
     }];
 }